|

 connected by alignment and orientation amongst each other and beyond

+to the very universe itself.
 The Boyne-valley complex is intervisible with

 other prominent megalithic sites such as: